Whimse/Kaggle_digit_recognizer/README.md

 The script [scripts/batch_train.sh](scripts/batch_train.sh) can be used to train several network architectures sequencially, including Resnet, Mobilenet or EfficientNet.

+### Inside Container

+Alternatively, the training can be launched within the docker container provided in the source code.
+For that purpose, the docker image must be build first:

+    docker build . -t digit-recognizer

+The docker image will contain the Python version and all the packages required to run the training.

-Alternatively, the following command can be used to run the training from the docker container:
+The following command can be used to run the training from the docker container:

     docker run --gpus all -v $(pwd):/mnt digit-recognizer python3 -u <training_command>